ashstevens-dev/react-grocery-list/README.md

 Replace everything in the ``src`` directory inside ``my-app`` with the files in the ``src`` directory in this repository.

 ## Install the dependencies
 This app has two dependencies needed to function: react-modal and uuid.
+React-Modal is needed for the removal confirmation modal attached to list items.
+UUID is needed for generating a unique ID for each item in the list.

 ``` npm install react-modal ```
 OR